We believe this experience combined with a sincere passion for obtaining results is what separates us from the pack and, inevitably, truly makes a

 Private detectives and investigators often work irregular hours because they conduct surveillance and contact people outside of normal work hours.
 They may work early mornings, evenings, weekends, and holidays.
 In addition, they may have to work outdoors or from a vehicle, in all kinds of weather, depending on what the subject of the investigation is doing.

-Employment of private detectives and investigators is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of private detectives and investigators is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.

 Technological advances have led to an increase in cybercrimes, such as identity theft, credit card fraud, and spamming.
 Internet scams, as well as other types of financial and insurance fraud, create demand for investigative services, particularly by the legal services industry.